 Restart Your Device

 Restarting your device is one of the most basic and efficient methods for clearing out conflicts and removing possible error causes.
 When your device reloads the operating system, it will only be using the core system applications and whatever you've instructed it to run on startup.
-If you experience the same issue after restart, it is possible the cause is an application running at startup.
+If you experience the same issue after restarting, it is possible the cause is an application running at startup.
 Check through your running applications to find anything that might be using the webcam.

 Disconnect the Device